 Most permit applications will require you to submit detailed plans of the shed you plan to build.
 This typically details a legal description of your property, the site plan drawn to scale, the foundation and floor plan, and any load-bearing walls from footer up to the roof system.

-Now that you’ve filled out the application and attached the necessary building plans and documents, all you need to do is pay the necessary fee and submit your application.
-Below we’ll cover the cost of obtaining a shed permit in Indiana.
+Now that you’ve filled out the application and attached the necessary building plans and documents, all you need to do is pay the necessary fee and submit.

 Once submitted, your local permit office will review your application to ensure that everything complies with regulations.
 You may have to schedule a number of inspections as well.
 We’ll also let you know how long you can expect wait for approval on your shed permit in Indiana below.